passiv/snaptrade-php-sdk/README.md

 Check your API key on the [Customer Dashboard billing page](https://dashboard.snaptrade.com/settings/billing) to see if you have real-time data access:
   - If you do, this endpoint returns real-time data.
-  - If you don't, the data is cached and refreshed once a day.
+  - If you don't, Daily data is cached and refreshed once a day.
+Exact refresh timing may vary by brokerage.
 If you need real-time, use the [manual refresh](/reference/Connections/Connections_refreshBrokerageAuthorization) endpoint.

 If the connection has become disabled, it can no longer access the latest data from the brokerage, but will continue to return the last available cached state.
 Please see [this guide](/docs/fix-broken-connections) on how to fix a disabled connection.